Is Drinking a Gallon of Water a Day Needed? Here’s the Verdict

 - Extreme thirst

-One of the easiest ways to tell you’re dehydrated and need to increase your fluid intake is to look at your pee.
+One of the easiest ways to tell if you’re dehydrated and need to increase your fluid intake is to look at your pee.
 If your pee is dark yellow, you’re likely dehydrated.
 Your pee doesn’t need to be clear, but it should be the color of light lemonade.
-Keep an eye out for the other symptoms listed above, and address your fluid intake immediately once you recognize them.

 Dangers of Drinking Too Much Water